SYDNEY RESEARCHERS IDENTIFY POTENTIAL NEW DRUG TREATMENT DEVELOPED BY AMINEX THERAPEUTICS FOR FATAL CHILDHOOD CANCER

 Combination treatment eradicates DIPG cancer in tumor cell lab models

-February 16, 2021, Seattle, WA – Every year around 20 Australian children die from the incurable brain tumor, Diffuse Intrinsic Pontine Glioma (DIPG).
+February 16, 2021, Seattle, WA – Every year around 300 US children are diagnosed with Diffuse Intrinsic Pontine Glioma (DIPG), an incurable brain tumor.
 The average age of diagnosis for DIPG is just seven years.
 There are no effective treatments, and almost all children die from the disease, usually within one year of diagnosis.

 A paper published in the prestigious journal, Nature Communications, reveals a potential new drug combination that – in animal studies and in world first 3D models of the tumor – is “spectacularly effective in eradicating the cancer cells,” according to lead researcher and pediatric oncologist Associate Professor David Ziegler, from the Children’s Cancer Institute and Sydney Children’s Hospital.

 In pre-clinical testing in mouse models, the researchers found that the promising drug combination led to survival in two thirds of the mice and that the drug combination completely halted growth of these highly aggressive tumors in these mice.

 Importantly, the drug therapy, which is currently in early trials in adult cancer patients, (ClinicalTrials.gov Identifier: NCT03536728) is the most effective treatment ever tested in laboratory models of this incurable childhood cancer.
 The treatment is a combination of two drugs: difluoromethylornithine (DFMO), an established drug, and AMXT 1501, an investigational agent being developed by Aminex Therapeutics.

 DFMO is increasingly getting attention as a treatment for difficult-to-control cancers like neuroblastoma, another aggressive childhood cancer, and colorectal cancer in adults.
 DFMO works by targeting the polyamine pathway – an important mechanism that allows tumor cells to grow.